dsaidgovsg/terraform-modules/modules/core/README.md

 ## Upgrading

-In general, to upgrade or update the servers, you will have to update the packer template file, build a new AMI, the update the terraform variables with the new AMI ID.
+In general, to upgrade or update the servers, you will have to update the packer template file, build a new AMI, then update the terraform variables with the new AMI ID.
 Then, you can run `terraform apply` to update the launch configuration.

 Then, you will need to terminate the various instances for Auto Scaling Group to start